Georgian influence on society

 We owe much of our cityscapes to the Georgians, but even where their buildings don’t survive, the principles underlying them do: terraced houses, symmetrical frontages, basement kitchens, all of these are Georgian designs.
 Inside, they embraced the modern idea of privacy, and rooms became smaller and cosier, with servants now in special dormitories, no longer sleeping outside bedroom doors or under kitchen tables.
 Special dining rooms became the norm, as people ate more meals with their friends and with small groups of guests.
 Even middle class houses often now had specialist dining rooms, whereas previously rooms were more multi-functional.
 With industrial techniques bringing down the price of goods, cast iron ranges were invented and started to replace the older open fire-based cookery.
 The idea of the all-in-one range, with hob and oven, was born.

 The Circus at Bath, designed by John Wood the Elder (finished 1768)

-Imported Chinese ceramics spurred the British to create their own version of hard-paste porcelain (bone china) at a variety of prices, so that people could display their identities painted on teapots or plates or vases.
+Imported Chinese ceramics spurred the British to create their own version of hard-paste porcelain, bone china, at a variety of prices, so that people could display their identity painted on teapots or plates or vases.
 Rising literacy rates and cheap printing presses meant that the latest fads could be published in print, and a cult of celebrity was quickly born.
 Fixed shops changed the face of retailing, and window displays lured would-be-punters inside, in a way that market stalls and peddlers couldn’t compete with.

 Food and drink: